Menstrual Cup Safety

 JuJu menstrual cups are made in Australia.
 They are manufactured in a clean, sterile environment in adherence to strict standards set by the International Organisation for Standardisation (ISO).

-The sale of medical devices, including menstrual cups, is regulated in Australia by the Therapeutic Goods Administration (TGA).
-The TGA is a government agency which safeguards public health and safety.
-The JuJu menstrual cup is an Australian Registered Therapeutic Good (ARTG No. 180153) and was listed on the ARTG in 2011.
-JuJu menstrual cup is also a FDA listed medical device in the USA (Est. No. 10055760).
+Menstrual cups are classified as medical devices in Australia.
+JuJu Cup is an Australian Registered Therapeutic Good (ARTG No. 180153) and was listed on the ARTG in 2011.
+JuJu Cup is also a listed medical device on the USA Food and Drug Administration register (Est. No. 3013920287).

 The silicone used in JuJu Menstrual Cup has been independently tested for biosafety and carries biocompatibility and toxicity certificates of compliance.